murex/mikado-testbuilders-kata/docs/facilitation/CoLocalized.md

 ### Rapid Response during Lectures

-After presenting the Test Data Builders and the Mikado Method, we'll ask some questions to the attendees to check their understanding.
+After presenting the Test Data Builders and the Mikado Method, we'll ask the attendees some questions to check their understanding.
 It will also help them to assess what they learned after programming.

 ### Wall and Web centers